gautamstrike789/Data_Analyst_Portfolio/README.md

 - [Certificates](https://github.com/Kanchan-Bansode/Data-Analyst-Portfolio/blob/main/README.md#certificates)
 - [Contact](https://github.com/Kanchan-Bansode/Data-Analysis-Portfolio/blob/main/README.md#contacts)
 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+This section highlights my data analytics projects, with concise descriptions of each and an overview of the technology stack utilized to deliver effective solutions.

 ### Analyzing the Factors Contributing to the Success of a Movie
 *Code:* [Analyzing the Factors Contributing to the Success of a Movie.ipynb](https://github.com/tiannaparris/PortfolioProjects/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb)